uwhackweek/jupyterbook-template/book/reference/social.md

 An easy way to get from the UW to Capitol Hill, Downtown, International District, and as far as the Airport.
 The light rail comes every 5 or so minutes.

 ### Bus
-Busses can get you to almost anywhere within the Seattle area.
+Buses can get you to almost anywhere within the Seattle area.

 ### Uber/Lyft